braincogsci/mbcs-projects/General/FAQ.md

 If the assessment is in order, you can confirm it and neither you or the assessor will be able to change the grades submitted via Datanose.
 However, the result is not pushed to SIS, the central system that registers grades yet.
 This means that between confirmation and registration of the grade, you could still at your own accord contact the student about your decision, e.g. to provide closing remarks or discuss feedback.
 Once you register the grade, the student is informed about the result immediately.

 ### The grading rubrics listed on this website are different from those on the Datanose page.
 Which ones should I use?
-We update the grading rubrics over summer in Europe, but sometimes projects that were initiated before this time are finalised after this update.
+We update the grading rubrics over summer in Europe, but sometimes projects that were initiated before this time are finalised after such an update.
 These projects still 'carry' the old grading rubrics.
-Similarly, sometimes there is a delay in deployment of our new rubrics.
+Similarly, sometimes there is a delay in deployment of our new rubrics on Datanose.

 The best thing to do is use the rubrics as shown on Datanose, as these will fit with the project under consideration.
 ### I cannot join the public defence for a *Research Project 2*
 If this is the case, please contact the programme coordinator Vincent Tijms to think of a solution.
 # Assessor questions

 ### The grading rubrics listed on this website are different from those on the Datanose page.
 Which ones should I use?